With the rise of video-centric features on Facebook or Instagram, it might seem like YouTube is slowly becoming obsolete.

 First of all, take a look at the video specifications of each social media platform to ensure you can convert your YouTube video to the right format.
 For example, on Facebook, your videos can be up to 120 minutes long, but on Instagram, the maximum video length is just 1 minute.
 That’s why you need to make sure that your YouTube videos are optimized for different channels.

 Aside from publishing your YouTube videos across other social networks, we recommend including your videos in your blogs posts and email newsletters to drive even more users to your profile.
+And because the experience of managing multiple social media channels is not an easy one to overcome, and you will need to be on other social media to promote your YouTube channel, it’s best to get the hang of a tool that can help you manage social media in one place.

 As online video consumption grows, it’s essential for any business to establish a solid presence on YouTube.
 We hope that his article helped you better understand how to do just that and successfully grow your YouTube channel subscribers and views.